-(4) In Second management of the Executives as well as the CEO were members of the Executive Committee as at 6 May 2022.
-(4) Mr Silverton was Co-Head of Macquarie Capital until 29 October 2021.
+(3) (4) Except where indicated otherwise, all of the Executives as well as the CEO were members of the Executive Committee as at 5 May 2023.

+Mr Silverton was Co-Head of Macquarie Capital until 29 October 2021.
 Effective 30 October 2021, Mr Silverton became Head of Macquarie Capital.